Dungyichao/OPC_Data_Access/README.md

 # OPC Data Access & CentumVP DCS Introduction
 This is a tutorial of showing how to collect data from OPC server which connected to DCS or PLC system.
 We also provide some reference tutorial to get your hands into Centum DCS.
 DCS is often seen in oil, gas, and chemica industries.
+The entire DCS solution can provide users to operate and monitor the manufacturing process in a remote office.

 # 1. Introduction <br />
 Let's take a quick look of the system structure in the brochure from Yokogawa Centum VP.